 Occupational and Physical Therapy

-Widener Memorial School has up to ten Occupational and/or Physical Therapists assigned to our school.
-School Based Services assist students in getting to and from school safely and functioning in the classroom and other parts of the school environment.
-School Based Services provides reasonable accommodation so that students may benefit from the educational program.
+Widener Memorial School has Occupational and Physical Therapists assigned to our school.
+School-based services assist students in getting to and from school safely and functioning in the classroom and in other areas of the school.
+School-based services provide reasonable accommodations so that students can benefit from the educational program.
 Therapy addresses fine motor and gross motor skills and activities.

 Examples of such services include: